GCHB 6030 SOCIAL AND BEHAVIORAL ASPECTS OF GLOBAL HEALTH (3) - offered all semesters (Begalieva / Clum/ Kendall)

 GCHB 6120 MONITORING AND EVALUATION OF HEALTH EDUCATION AND COMMUNICATION PROGRAMS (3) - offered in Fall & Spring (Grossman / Taylor)

 This course introduces students to the concepts and functions of evaluation and will teach them some basic skills in monitoring and evaluation as they apply to health education and communication programs specifically.
 This is an introductory course designed for students focusing on implementation of programs.
 Students are not expected to have any background in research methods or evaluation.
 View Course Objectives

-GCHB 6130 HEALTH ECONOMICS FOR DEVELOPING COUNTRIES (3) - offered in Spring (Hotchkiss)
+GCHB 6130 HEALTH ECONOMICS FOR DEVELOPING COUNTRIES (3) - offered in Spring every other year (Hotchkiss)

 GCHB 6140 DEVELOPING LEADERSHIP AND COMMUNICATION SKILLS IN PUBLIC HEALTH (3) - offered in Fall (Johnson / Ramirez)

 This course combines practical, skills-based exercises with strategic thinking approaches to personal, professional, and organizational leadership development.
 Leadership: The ability to create and communicate a shared vision for a changing future; champion solutions to organizational and community challenges; and energize commitment to goals.
 This course will aid the student to master several of the public health cross cutting competencies objectives related to leadership, communication and professionalism.
 In keeping with the spirit of personal development, each student will develop a unique set of goals for the course tailored to their own personal leadership development.
 This class is best suited for students in their first or second semester of coursework as many assignments pertain to planning active learning and advancement in their studies at Tulane.
 View Course Objectives